 How CDT Works

 Complete Decongestive Therapy works through a multistep approach using massage techniques, exercise, compression, and sometimes additional skincare techniques.
-The main component of CDT has focused massage techniques termed manual lymph drainage massage.
+The main component of CDT has focused massage techniques termed manual lymphatic drainage massage.
 This technique uses a scooping motion with the hand, applying pressure to manually guide trapped lymph fluid out of the affected limb or limbs.
+Lymphatic drainage in legs is proven to be the most successful.

 Effectiveness of CDT Treatments